sunface/rust-by-practice/Readme.md

 # Rust By Practice

-This book was designed for easily diving into Rust，and it's very easy to use: All you need to do is to make each exercise comipile without ERRORS and Panics !
+This book was designed for easily diving into Rust，and it's very easy to use: All you need to do is to make each exercise compile without ERRORS and Panics !

 > 🎊 Updated on 2022-03-05: Add [Traits chapter](https://practice.rs/generics-traits/traits.html) and solutions